marcransome/Hubby/README.md

 * [JSONKit](https://github.com/johnezang/JSONKit) by John Engelhart
 * [Sparkle](https://github.com/andymatuschak/Sparkle) by Andy Matuschak

+Many thanks to their authors for their great work.

 ##License
 Hubby is free software and you are welcome to modify or redistribute it under certain conditions.
 See the [GNU General Public License](http://www.gnu.org/licenses/gpl.html) for more details.